Burnsville, Minnesota: History

 The Mdewakanton Dakota were the earliest inhabitants, arriving by the Minnesota River, following water fowl and game animals.
 Around 1750, as part of the greater migration of the Mdewakanton from their ancestral area around Mille Lacs Lake to the confluence of the Minnesota and Mississippi Rivers, Chief Black Dog established his band at a permanent village at the isthmus between Black Dog Lake (which is named after him) and the Minnesota River, near the present site of the Black Dog Power Plant.
 Early settlers reported the village's population as over 250 Dakota.
 At the south end of Burnsville, Crystal Lake, recorded as "Minne Elk", was used for fishing, leisure and burial.
 It was also a gathering spot where Dakota watched deer or bucks drink at the lake from the top of Buck Hill, which was named by early settlers who witnessed this activity.
 Three large burial mounds were discovered after European settlement.

 The Dakota nation ceded land in 1851 and many relocated to Chief Shakopee's village—the Shakopee-Mdewakanton Indian Reservation in nearby Prior Lake.
 The first European settlers were Irish, Scottish and Norwegian farmers who came upriver from Saint Paul.
 One of these was William Byrne, who had immigrated in 1840 from County Kilkenny, Ireland to Hamilton, Ontario, Canada.
 In 1855, he settled at the present-day junction of County Road 34 and Judicial Road near the Scott County line, just southeast of old downtown Savage.
 He subsequently donated land there for a church, school, and a cemetery, and served as town chairman.
-In 1858, the Dakota County Board authorized Byrnsville Township in the north by the Minnesota River, east by Eagan and Apple Valley, south by Lakeville, and west by Scott County.
+In 1858, the Dakota County Board authorized Burnsville Township in the north by the Minnesota River, east by Eagan and Apple Valley, south by Lakeville, and west by Scott County.
 There is some ambiguity about whether the name actually derived from Byrne, since there were people with the surname "Burns" (a Scottish variant) living in the area.
 The town clerk recorded variations between "Burns" and "Byrne" but at the 1960s city incorporation, "Burnsville" prevailed.
 The school district was organized during this time as well.
 Burnsville originally comprised the present-day downtown of Savage (then known as Hamilton) until county border revisions by the legislature.
 Irish and Scottish settlers left their names on many area roads and parks and their religion in Presbyterian, Protestant, and Catholic churches.